vbwx/finddup/Manual.md

 duplicates, respectively. **-c** and **-C** do the same but they look at _inode_ change time, whereas **-v** and **-V** look at access time.
-- The **-n** option negates the results, meaning that only the paths of files that do not have duplicates are printed.
+- The **-n** option negates the results, meaning that only the paths of files that do not have duplicates or multiple hard links are printed.

-As for non-option arguments, **finddup** differentiates between files and directories; files passed as arguments are checked and compared first, and directories are traversed after.
+As for non-option arguments, these utilities differentiate between files and directories; files passed as arguments are checked and compared first, and directories are traversed after.
 Hence, while it does not matter whether files or directories appear first on the command line, the order of multiple files and the order of multiple directories might affect the results, depending on the output mode.

-When invoked without non-option arguments, **finddup** looks for duplicates in the working directory.
-When files are passed as arguments, **finddup** only looks for duplicates of these files.
+When invoked without non-option arguments, these utilities look for duplicates or identical hard links in the working directory.
+When files are passed as arguments, they only look for duplicates or identical hard links of these files.

 This manual contains a [tutorial](#tutorial).